skip to Main Content

 You just need to make sure your profiles are optimized to get clients.
 Also connect with potential clients and keep posting useful stuff that will make clients know you’re an industry expert.
 Whenever you are mentioned in any huge publication, share in your social circles.

+Once everyone knows and believes you’re a great writer, clients will be looking for YOU instead of you looking for them.
 Some clients also post jobs in social media pages and groups.
 Here’s one great group for job posts.
 As usual, be quick to apply and give it your best shot.

 Here’s our guide to getting clients on social media.